 I love being a part of a college environment, especially at my Alma mater.
 Chapman Athletics is a relatively small department, which makes work feel more like a family.
 I enjoy the school spirit felt in Athletics and the opportunity to get to know the Coaches for all of the different sports.

-The School of COM prepared me for the “real world” in numerous ways.
+The School of Communication prepared me for the “real world” in numerous ways.
 I felt confident starting out at Southwest Airlines Corporate Headquarters because of my experience at Chapman.
-The School of COM prepared me in creating and presenting presentations.
+The School of Communication prepared me in creating and presenting presentations.
 Public speaking became a large role in my previous job at Southwest Airlines and I felt prepared due to my experience in the classroom.
 By learning about new technology and strategic marketing, I felt as though I was ahead of the curve when it came to learning new programs or systems.
-The School of COM also prepared me for my current positon in Chapman Athletics by setting me up for success by preparing me with the right tools to excel in my job.
+The School of Communication also prepared me for my current positon in Chapman Athletics by setting me up for success by preparing me with the right tools to excel in my job.